gsx750ss-dev/lumina-30-overview/CORE_TERMINOLOGY.md

 ---

- Terminology Consistency Note
+ Terminology Consistency Note<br>
- Intervention Authority refers to effective human refusal authority over irreversible execution.
+ Intervention Authority refers to effective human refusal authority over irreversible execution.<br>
- Refusal Authority and Stop Authority are treated as equivalent operational expressions.
+ Refusal Authority and Stop Authority are treated as equivalent operational expressions.<br>
- Pre-irreversibility refers to a condition in which effective intervention remains possible prior to irreversible impact.
+ Pre-irreversibility refers to a condition in which effective intervention remains possible prior to irreversible impact.<br>
- Civilizational Gate refers to a pre-irreversibility evaluation layer where intervention validity is assessed prior to irreversible execution.
+ Civilizational Gate refers to a pre-irreversibility evaluation layer where intervention validity is assessed prior to irreversible execution.<br>